branchwelder/web-technologies/resources/vscode.md

-# Non-exhaustive List of VSCode Extensions I use!
+# A List of VS Code Extensions

 There are endless possibilities for customizing VSCode.
 Here are some of the extensions I have installed!
 As a general rule, it's good to understand what an